-The Lyttelton Road Tunnel connects Christchurch with the South Island’s largest deep-water port at Lyttelton and, at a length of 1.9 kilometres (km), is New Zealand’s longest road tunnel.
+The Lyttelton Road Tunnel connects Christchurch with the South Island’s largest deep-water port at Lyttelton.
 Opened on 27 February 1964, the tunnel through the Port Hills was an engineering challenge.
+The tunnel is 1.9 kilometres long and until the opening of Auckland's Waterview tunnel in 2017, was the longest road tunnel in New Zealand.

 By the 20th Century the shortcomings of the single track railway were proving costly and legislation was passed in the late 1950s to allow a Christchurch to Lyttelton road tunnel to be built.
 The tunnel would cut out 8km of hilly road travel.